 Visit the site of the first shogunate (warrior government), the home of the Kamakura Daibutsu (Great Buddha statue), and some of the most famous gardens and temples in Japan.

-Also known as the Asakusa Kannon, this is Tokyo’s oldest and most popular temple, and one of the few sites in the city that survived the bombing raids of World War II completely intact.
+Go to the site of Senso-ji, Tokyo's oldest and most popular temple, and one of the few sites in the city that survived the bombing raids of World War II complely intact.

 Attend an authentic sumo wrestling match and see the strict traditions of the sport in action.

 The Fall and Spring Tokyo programs are based at the IES Abroad Tokyo Center and supported by IES Abroad staff.
 Our Center is located within walking distance of public transportation, Kanda University of International Studies, a seaside park, a Japanese garden, and many public amenities.

 Features of the IES Abroad Tokyo Center include:

 The Summer program is based at the National Olympic Youth Center, near Yoyogi Park in downtown Tokyo.
 For more information on this facility, please see http://nyc.niye.go.jp/e/index.html.